wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 abstract, and can be directly instanciated.
 In order to use it, the parameter key `backend` or `backendConvertor.backend`, which are given to the memory controller object, should be set to value `memHierarchy.simpleMem`.

+On construction, the object configures its self link by calling `configureSelfLink()`.
+This method registers the call back function as method `handleSelfEvent()`, with a link latency of the value read from the parameter key `access_time`.
+This way, the fixed access latency is, in fact, simulated as the link latency.